Please register by June 9th.

 A truly amazing experience.
 I highly recommend this retreat to anyone who feels at war with themselves, aggression towards self, or full of self loathing.
 These practices will challenge and delight you in so many unimaginable ways.
 And in the end you will have a deeper appreciation for your body and your planet. – Xochitl M.

-Continuing Education (CE) (Optional)
+Continuing Education (CE) (Optional) — This course offers 16 CE credits.

 Health care professionals will be able to incorporate the tools and practices offered in this program when working with clients.
 Based on the content of this workshop, health care professionals will be able to: